manassehgitau/challange-2/README.md

 <h2 id="colab">🤝 Collaborators</h2>

-<p>Special thank you to all people who contributed to this project.</p>
+<p>Special thank you to all the people who contributed to this project.</p>
 <table>
 <tr>